reimagined/resolve/packages/create-resolve-app/README.md

   tests/
 ```
 ### 📋 Available Scripts
-Once the installation is done, you can run the following commands in the project directory to start your app:
+Once the installation is completed, you can run the following commands in the project directory to start your app:

 ### `npm run dev`
 Runs the app in the development mode.

-Two web servers are  started: one - for the frontend/UI part, based on webpack-dev-server on port 3001 by default, and another one - for the API backend part to provide API for reSolve endpoints, based on express on port 3000.
-Development servers provide all required debugging capabilities, including [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) and [source maps](https://webpack.js.org/configuration/devtool/).
+Two web servers are  started: one - for the frontend/UI part, based on the webpack-dev-server on port 3001 by default, and another one - for the API backend part to provide the API for reSolve endpoints, based on express on port 3000.
+Development servers provide all the required debugging capabilities, including [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) and [source maps](https://webpack.js.org/configuration/devtool/).

 Open [http://localhost:3000](http://localhost:3000/) to view the app in the browser.

 ### `npm run build`
 Builds client and server bundles for production through Webpack.

 Building is performed in the `NODE_ENV === 'production'` [mode](https://webpack.js.org/guides/production/#node-environment-variable), so the build is optimized.
-No additional http server for serving client bundle and assets are  built.
+No additional HTTP server for the serving client bundle and assets are  built.

 ### `npm start`
 Runs the built app in the production mode.